meakbiyik/graphtester/README.md

 Graphtester is a Python package for comprehensive analysis of the theoretical capabilities of GNNs for various datasets, tasks, and scores, using an extension of the Weisfeiler-Lehman framework.

+You can read more about the theoretical background in our [paper](https://arxiv.org/abs/2306.17482).

-If you use Graphtester in your research, please cite the following paper:
+If you use Graphtester in your research, please cite:

 ```bibtex
 @inproceedings{akbiyik2023graphtester,